sophiajw02/onlydpsbot/README.md

 # onlydpsbot

-## About
 Only DPS Bot is a Discord Bot that provides raiding aid for Final Fantasy XIV.
-The bot includes functionality for...
+Functionalities include...
-* Google Calendars (logging events/raid dates)
+* Logging events and raid dates through Google Calendars
-* FFLogs (searching up current tier logs)
+* Searching up current tier logs through FFLogs
-* XIVAPI (searching up characters and items from the Lodestone)
+* Searching up characters and items from the Lodestone through XIVAPI

 ## Install dependencies: